liam-prevelige/VaccineFinder/README.md

 ```
 git clone https://github.com/liam-prevelige/VaccineFinder.git
 ```
 Open find_vaccines.py in Notepad/TextEdit/IDE and add your information in the relevant spots at the beginning of the file.
-Save and close.
+Save and close.<br />
 Then, in the terminal, paste the following line by line:<br />
 ```
 cd VaccineFinder